Irish Studies Researcher at the University of Vienna

-Editor-in-Chief, The Shanghai Literary Review
+Editor-in-Chief of The Shanghai Literary Review

 Sonst stünde dieser Stein entstellt und kurz